 - Lay the Bricks.
 Lay the bricks in a pattern you like.
 So many different styles to choose from.

 - Adjust the Spacing of the Bricks.
 Adjust the spacing of the bricks as necessary to achieve a more or less even spacing between each brick.
 To make a circle you need to leave a small gap.
 I found it easier creating a circle with the half bricks than with the regular long ones.

 - Add the Soil.
 Fill in the trench around the bricks with the soil removed when you dug the trench.
 Pack the soil firmly in the small, triangle-shaped gaps left by the diagonal placement.
 Part of each brick should be visible above ground when you fill in the trench.

 - Add a Layer of mulch and flowers if you like.
 Add 2 to 4 inches of mulch around the tree within the circle created by the brick edging.
-Don’t pack to mulch directly against the tree trunk.
+Do not pack to mulch directly against the tree trunk.
 Just cover any exposed roots with an inch of mulch at a time over several weeks to allow the roots to adjust.
-If you add flowers make sure to pick a kind that doesn’t need to much sun as the tree will shade them.
+If you add flowers make sure to pick a kind that does not need too much sun as the tree will shade them.